DayaTani/agricola/README.md

 ## Usage

-To start the mock HTTP server, along with the specifying the Basic authentication password, use the following command within your project directory:
+To start the mock HTTP server, along with specifying the Basic authentication password, use the following command within your project directory:

 ```bash
 PASSWORD=examplepassword yarn start
 ```

-Ensure that you replace `examplepassword` with your desired password.
-This command is necessary to set the required password and start the server simultaneously.
+Make sure to replace `examplepassword` with your desired password.
+This command sets the required password via the `PASSWORD` environment variable and starts the server simultaneously.

 By default, the server will be running on port 3000.
 If you want to specify an alternative port for the server, you can use the PORT environment variable.
 Here's an example of how to do so: